xigh/rs8086/README.md

 It does not rely on any external libraries, all the logic is implemented in Rust (except for logging of course).

 It is expected to come with a lot of bugs at the beginning.
-If you want to contribute, please do so, but keep in mind that I'll work on it everyday and it will take some time to reach a stable state.
+If you want to contribute, please do so, but keep in mind that I'll work on it everyday it will change a lot even if it will take some time to reach a stable state.

 I plan to add :